agda/agda/doc/user-manual/tools/command-line-options.rst

      :ref:`NO_TERMINATION_CHECK<terminating-pragma>` pragmas; such are deprecated.

-.. option:: RecursiveDisplayForm
+.. option:: InvalidDisplayForm

-     A recursive, thus illegal, :ref:`DISPLAY <display-pragma>` form; it will be ignored.
+     An illegal :ref:`DISPLAY <display-pragma>` form; it will be ignored.

 .. option:: RewriteLHSNotDefinitionOrConstructor